Bird Girl: Additional casts

 In 1995, Judson's daughter Alice Judson Hayes (aka Alice Ryerson Hayes) had an additional bronze statue created from a mold and gave it to the Ragdale Foundation, an artist residency program in Lake Forest.
-Later, an authorized fiberglass replica was made from the original plaster model for use by Macy's in their display windows; it was later moved to Jack Leigh's studio and then to the Savannah History Museum.
+Later, an authorized plaster replica was made from the original plaster model for use by Macy's in their display windows; it was later moved to Jack Leigh's studio and then to Savannah History Museum.

 Hayes holds the copyright for the Bird Girl and has actively defended it by filing lawsuits against unauthorized reproductions, especially full-sized replicas.
 She destroyed the mold that was used to cast the 1995 replica, although the original plaster model still exists.
 Hayes has licensed smaller-scale replicas, which have sold well.
 She died on October 13, 2006, passing on the copyright to her daughter, painter Francie Shaw.

 Film use

 Warner Bros. produced a film adaptation of Berendt's book in 1997, directed by Clint Eastwood and featuring Kevin Spacey and John Cusack.
 After purchasing the rights to use the sculpture's likeness from Hayes, the studio created a fiberglass replica.
 The movie incorporated shots of the Bird Girl sculpture on its posters and in the film itself.
-After the film was completed the replica was sent to the Cliff Dwellers Club in Chicago, Illinois.
+After the film was completed, the replica was sent to the Cliff Dwellers Club in Chicago, Illinois.

 Photographer Leigh sued Warner Bros. in November 1997 for copyright infringement over their shots of the Bird Girl replica in the cemetery, which were similar to Leigh's original cover photograph.
 The lower court ruled that the Warner sequences with the statue were not infringement, but an appeals court found that the photographs used for promotional purposes, such as posters, bore significant similarities and remanded the matter back to the lower court.
 Warner and Leigh then settled out of court for an undisclosed amount.